rwieruch/blog_robinwieruch_content/blog/minimal-react-webpack-babel-setup/index.md

     },
     {
       prefix: "Part 2:",
-      label: "How to set up a Webpack project",
+      label: "How to set up Webpack 5",
       url: "/webpack-setup-tutorial/"
     },
     {
       prefix: "Part 3:",
-      label: "How to set up Webpack with Babel",
+      label: "How to set up Webpack 5 with Babel",
       url: "/webpack-babel-setup-tutorial/"
     }
   ]}